 ARBURG Plastic Freeforming (AKF) using the freeformer attracted particular attention, with the Fakuma trade fair marking the sales launch in Germany.
-Based on the example of the production of a pair of office scissors, ARBURG offered a clear demonstration of the flexible customisation of plastic products in the context of Industry 4.0 by combining injection moulding and additive manufacturing.
+Based on the example of the production of a pair of office scissors, ARBURG offered a clear demonstration of the flexible customization of plastic products in the context of Industry 4.0 by combining injection molding and additive manufacturing

 Focus on production efficiency

 Attention was focused on production efficiency with high-tech exhibits and superior applications.
 Advances since the K 2013 were on view alongside premieres, including a new micro-injection unit and the possibility of using the freeformer also to produce supporting structures.
-Further solutions that were met with a positive response included the innovative long-fibre direct injection moulding lightweight construction technique and Particle-foam Composite Injection Moulding, which illustrated the topic of Functional Integration.
+Further solutions that were met with a positive response included the innovative long-fiber direct injection molding lightweight construction technique and Particle-foam Composite Injection Molding, which illustrated the topic of Functional Integration.

 to news "Fakuma 2014: Our exhibits"